Numerical Methods for Biomembranes: conforming subdivision methods versus non-conforming PL methods: A Regularized PL Method

-\gap The idea of this result is to illustrate the effect of penalization by Dirichlet energy, and we shall use it to guide us to develop an algorithm for fixing the naive PL method.
-We believe that assumptions (i)-(ii) can be guaranteed in some way.
-Assumption (iii), however, appears to be more severe.
+By Theorem~\ref{thm:ConformalEnergy} and the assumption of the conformal structure on $\Sigma$, the minimum values of $W$ and $\cE$ over $S$, namely $W(\bx_\ast)$ and $A_0$, are attained simultaneously by some $\bx \in S$.
+But any $\bx_\lambda$, being a minimizer of $W(\cdot)+\lambda A(\cdot)$, must also be such a joint minimizer.
+Then, by continuity, $\bx_\ast$ is such a joint minimizer as well. \eop

-Fortunately, in the most ubiquitous spherical topology, there is only one conformal structure up to conformally equivalence.
-Together with the genus 0 case of the uniformization theorem, condition (iii) is satisfied automatically when $\Sigma$ is the Riemann sphere.
+\gap \begin{remark} In the most ubiquitous spherical topology, there is only one conformal structure up to conformal equivalence.
+Together with the genus 0 case of the uniformization theorem, the assumption in (II) above is satisfied automatically when $\Sigma$ is the Riemann sphere.
+In this case, solving the $\cE$-penalized Willmore problem with \emph{any} penalization parameter $\lambda$ -- not necessarily small -- would deliver a conformally parameterized Willmore surface.
+In the higher genus cases, there is a 1 (when $g=1$) and $3g -3$ (when $g\geq 2$) complex-dimensional space of conformal structures \cite{jost2006riemann}, and typically we do not know a priori the ideal conformal structure for the Willmore surface.
+With the correct conformal structure, a conformally parametrized solution is impossible, but Proposition~\ref{prop:Wmin_Regularized} says (in (I)) that the solution of the $\cE$-penalized Willmore problem with a \emph{small} penalization parameter $\lambda$ would still deliver a Willmore surface parameterized as conformally as possible in the non-ideal conformal structure. \end{remark}

-We shall address the higher genus cases after we discuss our proposed genus 0 PL method.
+We shall use this result to guide us to develop an algorithm for fixing the naive PL method.
+Before we proceed, we present a version of Theorem~\ref{thm:ConformalEnergy} for PL surfaces.